 According to a letter sent to the California State Highway Engineer dated November 11th, 1930 the AASHO Executive Committee approved changing the terminus of US 91 from Daggett to Barstow on May 25th, 1930.
 Strangely the AASHO did not advise the California State Highway Engineer of the their approval of the terminus change to US 91 (seems familiar in the context of modern email).

-The 1934 Division of Highways Map of California shows US 91 mostly paved and fulled graded on LRN 31 between Barstow and Baker.
+The 1934 Division of Highways Map of California shows US 91 mostly paved and fully graded on LRN 31 between Barstow and Baker.
+Notably US 466 does not make an appearance on the 1934 Division of Highways Map.